yorick1101/glints-part2/README.md

     - The document can be viewed on http://127.0.0.1:8080/
     - Use "Try it out" button to send request to local api server.

+### Performance Test
+- Please check file <i>postman_test_run.json</i> the exported report from postman
+- API /company/search/funding/rounds and /company/search/funding/amount are slower than others which shows the aggregation takes more time than filtering
+- To improve that, a thought is to create a field which stores the sum or count value.
+The value is updated every time an update is made to the document.
+Also create an index on the field can improve the performance